Annual Corporate Governance Statement

 The Board intends to appoint an additional independent Director and will commence a process to identify suitable candidates for that role.
 In addition, EMR Capital intends to nominate a second EMR Nominee Director in accordance with the Relationship Deed4.
 It is the intention of the Board and EMR Capital that these future appointments will be made contemporaneously to ensure that the Board remains majority independent.

 The Board will regularly assess the independence of each Director.
 For this purpose, the Board Charter includes an “Independence Guideline” to be applied by the Board when assessing the matter of independence.

-The Board has established three standing committees – the Audit, Governance & Risk Committee, the Remuneration & Nominations Committee and the Health, Safety, Environment and Community Committee – each of which operates under a Committee Charter.
+The Board has established three standing committees – the Audit, Governance & Risk Committee, the Remuneration & Nominations Committee and the Sustainability Committee – each of which operates under a Committee Charter.

 Each of the Committees has the responsibilities described in its charter which have been prepared having regard to the ASX Listing Rules, the Corporations Act and the ASX Recommendations.

 The Board has adopted a written charter to provide a framework for the effective operation of the Board, which sets out: